aleemulhaq/theScore-automation/README.md

 The project solution can be expanded to cover more test scenarios:
 - User logs in, then navigates to team page
-- Already logged in user navigates to team page
+- Already logged-in user navigates to team page
 - Search for a team
 - Clicking on a team chip or team element in (leagues, matches, favorites, standings pages etc.)
 - Test for a team that does not have stats, and is expected not to show stats tab